slint-ui/slint/docs/reference/src/quickstart/getting_started.md

 `slint_target_sources(my_application ui/appwindow.slint)` is a Slint function used to add the `appwindow.slint` file to the target.

-Change the contents of `ui/appwindow.slint` to the following:
+Replace the contents of `ui/appwindow.slint` with the following:

 :::{literalinclude} appwindow.slint
 :language: slint,no-preview